 - ½ inch ginger - julienned

-rinse the spinach very well in water. boil water with some salt. add the spinach to this boiled water.
+rinse the spinach very well in water. boil water with some salt. let the water comes to a boil. then switch off the flame. immediately add the spinach leaves to this hot water.

-drain and quickly pour ice water over the spinach or immerse the spinach in ice cold or cold water. keep for 2-3 minutes.
+drain and quickly pour ice water over the spinach or immerse the spinach in ice cold or cold water. keep for 2 to 3 minutes.

 now add the ground masala paste and mix very well.